Frederick Moorhead

 Frederick William Moorhead KC (1863 – 27 November 1902) was an Australian barrister, politician, and judge.
 He was born in Ireland and emigrated to Western Australia in 1889.
 Moorhead was a member of the Legislative Assembly of Western Australia from 1899 to 1901, and briefly served as the state's attorney-general in the government of Alf Morgans.
 He was appointed to the Supreme Court of Western Australia in April 1902, but died after only seven months in office.

 Early life

 Moorhead was born in King's County, Ireland, to Elizabeth (née Humphrys) and Michael J. Moorhead.
-He attended St Stanislaus College before going on to the University of Dublin, where he studied arts and laws.
+He attended St Stanislaus College before going on to Trinity College Dublin, where he studied arts and laws.
 He was called to the bar in 1887.
 In his youth, Moorhead was a talented association football player.
 A representative of Dublin University A.F.C., he played a single match for the Irish national team, appearing against England during the 1884–85 British Home Championship.
 Moorhead moved to Australia in 1889, and opened a law firm in Perth.
 He was admitted to the Western Australian bar the following year.